Jon Arbuckle

-Jonathan Q. Arbuckle is a fictional character from the Garfield comic strip by Jim Davis.
-He also appears in the animated television series Garfield and Friends and The Garfield Show, two live-action/CGI feature films, and three fully CGI films.
+Jonathan Q. "Jon" Arbuckle is a character from the Garfield comic strip by Jim Davis.
+He also appears in the animated television series Garfield and Friends and The Garfield Show, two live-action/animated feature films, and four fully animated films.

 Jon is the owner of Garfield, whom he is frequently yet unknowingly mocked by, and Odie.
 A cartoonist by trade, he is largely presented as a comical, bumbling geek who is socially oblivious, especially when it comes to women.

 Development

-The character of Jon Arbuckle was originally envisioned by Jim Davis as an author surrogate and was the primary character of the comic strip Jon, created by Davis in 1976 and syndicated locally in the Indiana newspaper The Pendleton Times.
+The character of Jon Arbuckle was envisioned by Jim Davis as an author surrogate and was the primary character of the comic strip Jon, created by Davis in 1976 and syndicated locally in the Indiana newspaper The Pendleton Times.
 Jon featured Jon Arbuckle alongside his pet cat, Garfield, and a dog named "Spot", who would eventually evolve into Odie.
 Davis eventually decided to replace Jon with Garfield as the main character, with the renamed Garfield strip achieving national syndication in 1978.
+The Jon comics were published without copyright notices, making them and the prototypical Jon and Garfield characters public domain under pre-1977 copyright law.

 Fictional biography

-Jon told Garfield that he was 29 years old in a December 23, 1980, strip.
-However, in the episode "T3000" of The Garfield Show, he is described as 22.
+Jonathan Q. "Jon" Arbuckle is an American cartoonist who is the owner of Garfield and Odie.
+His exact age is unknown.
+Jon's age was given as 29 years old in a December 23, 1980, strip when he tells Garfield a joke that he "would be 30 but he was sick a year" (although given that this is presented in the context of Jon telling a joke, it is possible Jon may not have stated his actual age).
+In the episode "T3000" of The Garfield Show, he is described as 22.

-Jon may be of Italian origins since he has an Italian ancestor whose name was Tony Arbuccli.

 He and his pets live in Jim Davis's hometown of Muncie, Indiana, according to the television specials Garfield Goes Hollywood and Happy Birthday, Garfield.